FestaLab/vitals_image/README.md

 ```
 Rails.application.configure do |config|
   config.vitals_image.image_library = :vips
-  config.vitals_image.mobile_width = 410
-  config.vitals_image.desktop_width = 1264
   config.vitals_image.lazy_loading = :lozad
-  config.vitals_image.require_alt_attribute = true
   config.vitals_image.check_for_white_background = true
-  config.vitals_image.convert_to_jpeg = true
+  config.vitals_image.transformations[:jpeg] = { vips: { saver: { quality: 90 } } }
 end
 ```

 Heads up!
-If you are already on Rails 7.0.0.alpha, make sure you are not using  `image_decoding` and `image_loading` config options below, as they will forcibly add native lazy loading and async decoding to the tags.
+If you are already on Rails 7.0.0.alpha, make sure you are not using  `image_decoding` and `image_loading` config options, as they will forcibly add native lazy loading and async decoding to the tags.

 ### Customization
 If your use case requires it, you can easily add extra `optimizers` and `analyzers`, just like you would in Active Storage.
 Start by inheriting the abstract classes.